-Message from Peter McFadden, Honey Fair Organizer...The 2016 Honey Fair was the last Conwy Fair attended by Colin Jones, who died in December 2016.
-Colin was a Conwy Jackdaw (a person born within the town walls) and he lived within the town walls all his life, first in Rosehill Street, where his mother ran a guest house, and later in Uppergate Street.
+From Peter McFadden, Honey Fair Organizer...The 2016 Honey Fair was the last Conwy Fair attended by Colin Jones, who died in December 2016.
+Colin was a Conwy Jackdaw (a person born within the Town Walls) and he lived within the Town Walls all his life, first in Rosehill Street, where his mother ran a guest house, and later in Uppergate Street.
 I worked with him and his daughter Jackie for many years, at the Hotpoint washing machine factory in Llandudno Junction.
 I recall Colin saying to me at one of the Fairs that Edward 1st would be proud of me.
 What a lovely comment!

-We’d like to hear your tales from the Honey Fair!
+We’d love to hear your tales from the Conwy Fairs!

 Updated October 2023